+- · Complain to RTO where you applied:-

-- Contact local officers (For website click here) - RTI to the PIO Transport Department (For contacts see here) - Using the Central Government's on-line grievance redressal mechanism here
+- RTI to the Transport Dept: (details here)

+- Using the Central Government's on-line grievance redressal mechanism here

 6. Income - Self Help Groups

 The District Rural Development Agency aims to form people into Saving groups which can then access funds to start small businesses.